The Story of Juror #9

 The prosecution-biased media….

 …has controlled the narrative of this crime, the trials, and the aftermath.
 For nearly 30 years the public has been inundated with prosecution-biased headlines, articles, books, news stories, documentaries, comedy sketches, and dramatizations.
-The brothers have been vilified, and the first two juries have been mocked.
+The brothers have been vilified, and the two first-trial hung juries have been mocked.

 It is only in the past year that the tide has turned in favor of the defense point of view, as reflected in NBC’s Law & Order True Crime: The Menendez Murders 8-part series, and A&E’s “Erik Tells All” 5-part series.
 Yes, it really does take that long to tell the whole, true, story!